 This leads to the Colby Phillips trail which added possibly another half mile to my walk.
 When I came upon the trail junction of the side trail from the Rockland Rail Trail to the main trail of the Colby Phillips Trail I found a much needed bench.

 I started my journey in Abington at the end of John St. This though not the end of the Abington branch of the trail is the most suitable place to park.
-There is a National Grid sub station at the street's end and space for a few cars to park.
-Just past the substation is a small path to the Abington portion of the trail.
-There is a well traveled path in to the utility lines and to the tracks.

 Some were walking dogs, one jogger and several others that were obviously using the non motorized way to get to where they were going in town.
 For some this may be the more convenient and quicker way to get around town.